krishna0605/obsidian-notes/krishna/Untitled.md

 ## ReactJS and Firebase Workshop

 Sumit Chawla, CEO of Ultron Technologies, led an intensive fullstack development workshop on ReactJS and Firebase, enhancing participants' skills in modern web application development.

+Can you tell us about a time when you took the lead in your community to address a challenge?
+Please share the outcome, and how you would leverage your experience and the resources provided by the GitHub Campus Experts program to handle current or future obstacles

+there was this one time